Chinon, Loire Valley: tourism & sightseeing

 Visit Chinon (Loire Valley, France)

-Meandering through the heart of the old town there are numerous medieval houses, some in colombage but most in stone and often with interesting architectural features such as small towers or ornate window surrounds.
+Here in the heart of the old town there are numerous medieval houses, some in colombage but most in stone and often with interesting architectural features such as small towers or ornate window surrounds.

-The most important religious monument in Chinon is the remaining part of the 12th century Collegiale Saint-Mexme.
+- the most important religious monument in Chinon is the remaining part of the 12th century Collegiale Saint-Mexme.
 Although only the facade with its two towers and a part of the church now remain (the other parts having fallen into neglect and being destroyed after the revolution), that is sufficient to get an idea of how imposing the original complex would have been.
 Inside the church there are some very early frescoes, and various exhibitions are held here during the summer.

-The Clock Tower (at the castle entrance) now houses the very popular Joan of Arc Museum.
+The Clock Tower (at the castle entrance) now houses the Joan of Arc Museum.
 This Museum brings together many articles from the Hundred Years War period linking Joan of Arc to the town, and also many paintings and sculptures of the young Saint Joan.

 The Museum of Old Chinon in the old town is a good place to learn more about the history of the town.